All dolls require shoes. If your dolls do not require them, you are on the wrong page :)

 Step 1: making shoe “boots”

-Unfortunately, my camera’s battery run out after this step, so I’ll show pictures of the process I took before when I made shoe pads for another doll.
+Unfortunately, my camera’s battery run out after this step, so I’ll show pictures of the same process I took before when I made shoe pads for another doll.

 Step 2: making shoe pads

-Then I pour the mix into the “boots”, insert the wet sticks and allow the mix dry.
+Then I carefully pour the mix into the “boots”, insert the wet sticks and allow the mix dry.

 The gypsum mix has dried, and I can proceed to the next step.